Hussein66253/reading-notes/class-05.md

   - An example is:
   	hsl(195, 100%, 50%)

-- wWhen we chooes a color we must to put in consdration that there is enough contrast between any text and the background color (otherwise people will not be able to read your content).
+- When we choose a color we must to put in consideration that there is enough contrast between any text and the background color (otherwise people will not be able to read your content).
 ## Text:
 - To control the choice of font, size, weight, style, and spacing we can use some properties to do it(*letter-spacing*).
 - For spacing we can control the space between lines of text, individual letters, and words.